nakster/CarHireBookingSystem/README.md

 * Run spring app
 * http://localhost:8081/index.html Works on this url
 * When you run the project with Spring boot the password is user and username is user
+* You need Wamp to run the project the mysql file is included with some values.